Guidance for Industry: Guidance Document For Nonprescription Sunglasses

 Comments and suggestions may be submitted at any time for Agency consideration to David M. Whipple, Associate Director, Division of Ophthalmic Devices, HFZ-460, 9200 Corporate Blvd., Rockville, MD 20850.
 Comments may not be acted upon by the Agency until the document is next revised or updated.
 For questions regarding the use or interpretation of this guidance contact Everette Beers, Ph.D. at 301-796-5620 or by e-mail at firstname.lastname@example.org.

-World Wide Web/CDRH home page, or you may also send an e-mail request to firstname.lastname@example.org to receive an electronic copy of the guidance or send a fax request to 301-847-8149 to receive a hard copy.
-Please use the document number (2208) to identify the guidance you are requesting.
+Additional copies are available from the Internet.
+You may also send an e-mail request to CDRH-Guidance@fda.hhs.gov to receive a copy of the guidance.
+Please use the document number 2208 to identify the guidance you are requesting.

 In the United States, nonprescription sunglasses are regulated as medical devices by the Center for Devices and Radiological Health (CDRH) in the Food and Drug Administration (FDA).
 It is estimated that over 300 million sunglasses are distributed in this country every year, making them one of the most widely available over-the-counter ophthalmic devices regulated by FDA.
 In addition, there are hundreds of manufacturers, importers and distributors of sunglasses who are ultimately responsible for assuring that the regulatory requirements applicable to nonprescription sunglasses are being met.
 The enclosed guidance document was developed to assist these individuals in meeting their regulatory responsibilities.